Kb-Jr/Dashboard/README.md

 # Admin Dashboard

 ## About
 This is a dashboard built using React JS. it exhibits the power of using third party components.
 The third party library used for this project is Syncfusion.
 Syncfusion posseses already built components that are ready to use as long as the the right dependencies are used in the appropriate way.
 To find out more, visit the documenatation link attached in the resources section.

 ## Components
+- The components folder housed reusable react components which were created to be used in this project.
+The components included a button, header, footer, Navbar, ThemeSettings, Profile, Notifications, ChartsHeader, sidebar etc. Prop drilling was used to determine the properties of the button component on every page which the button was used.
+React icons were imported and used in each of these components

 ## App.js